-Current Topics in Science 11 - CTSR3S Prerequisite: Science 10
+Current Topics in Science - CTSR3S

-Current Topics in Science deals with current world applications, scientific events, discoveries or issues that are science based.
+Current Topics in Science deals with current applications, scientific events, discoveries or issues that are science based in today's world.
 Rather than focus on a specific discipline (Biology, Chemistry or Physics), this course integrates a variety of science disciplines to examine the science that is current in an engaging and relevant manner.
-This course emphasizes more of a hands-on and project based approach and is recommended for students in grade 11 or 12 that are interested in expanding their understanding of the role of science in our society and an opportunity for enriching their knowledge in science issues current and relevant to our lives.
+This course emphasizes more of a hands-on and project based approach and is recommended for students that are interested in expanding their understanding of the role of science in our society and an opportunity for enriching their knowledge in science issues current and relevant to our lives.